-- Acting as first responders to any incidents; they will assess the situation where there is an injured or ill person, and provide immediate and appropriate treatment, acting safely. - > Sending pupils home to recover, where necessary - Filling in an accident report on the same day, or as soon as is reasonably practicable, after an incident (see the template in appendix 2 and appendix 3 where additional information is required to complete an Assessnet record) - > Ensuring their First Aid training & certificates are kept up-to-date through liaison with the School Business Manager.
+- Acting as first responders to any incidents; they will assess the situation where there is an injured or ill person, and provide immediate and appropriate treatment, acting safely. - > Sending pupils home to recover, where necessary

+- Adding an accident/incident report on Medical Tracker on the same day, or as soon as is reasonably practicable, after an incident (see the template in appendix 2 where additional information is required to complete an Assessnet record) - Ensuring their First Aid training & certificates are kept up to date through liaison with the HR Manager.